sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ## To know the current context, run the command:
 kubectl config --kubeconfig=/root/my-kube-config current-context

+ k config --kubeconfig=/root/my-kube-config use-context research

 ## sample config file with users, context
+You leave the file as is:
+You do not need to create any object:

 k config view --kubeconfig my-kube-config